szwacz/nw-boilerplate/README.md

 ```
 npm test
 ```
 You don't have to declare paths to spec files in any particular place.
-The runner will search for all `*.spec.js` files through the whole project.
+The runner will search for all `*.spec.js` files through the project and include them automatically.

 ## Making a release